rs-tml/rcss/macro-visit/README.md

 }

 ```
-In order to agregate all css, you should open all src files,
+In order to aggregate all CSS, you should open all src files,
-find if css! was used and handle their input.
+find if `css!`` was used and handle their input.
 You also should handle imports and renames.

-Target of this crate is to deal with this problems.
+The target of this crate is to deal with these problems.

 In build.rs
 ```rust